finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### List Comparison Operator

-Rosetta also has operators that are designed to function on lists
+Rosetta also has comparison operators that are designed to function on lists and that always return a boolean:

 - `contains` - returns true if every element in the right hand expression is equal to an element in the left hand expression
 - `disjoint` - returns true if no element in the left side expression is equal to any element in the right side expression